 In April 2014, Starbucks came up with the #WhiteCupContest, asking customers to get creative and submit their doodled white Starbucks cup for a chance to win a $300 gift card and for their design to be showcased on the limited edition Starbucks tumbler.

 This UGC campaign ticked all the boxes- it got customers going into the café for their cups of joe, engaged them in a fun and creative activity and offered the perfect incentive – their design on a cup!
 It was easy to participate in, had a branded hashtag and kept the product front and center resulting in users happily sharing their art on social media and tagging the brand.

 With the campaign becoming a viral success, Starbucks user-generated contest has variations like the #RedCupArt for the holidays.

-3. Adobe ran a UGC contest #Adobe_Perspective to showcase their software potential
+3. Adobe ran a UGC contest #Adobe_Perspective to showcase its software potential

-Adobe has a strong community of designers and content creators using the software.
-As with most complex software, there’s a learning curve and it’s hard for new users to get the hang of it and try to visualize what they could do with it.
-To showcase the possibilities that the software offers, they use the hashtag #Adobe_Perspective to source content that the community produces.
+Adobe has a strong community of designers and content creators using its suite of design software.
+As with most complex software, there’s a learning curve and it’s hard for new users to get the hang of and try to visualize what they could do with it.
+To showcase the possibilities that the software offers, the software company uses the hashtag #Adobe_Perspective to source content that the community produces.
 It gives the community a fun challenge, theme, or color scheme and puts the spotlight on them and celebrates creativity.

-4. GoPro - Anything Awesome Challenge saw the collection of user-generated videos from their community
+4. GoPro - Anything Awesome Challenge saw the collection of user-generated videos from its community

-They encourage their community to go out and use the camera, shoot something amazing and share their unedited shots with them to get a chance to win cash rewards, free gear and exposure.
-Their creative team then picks the best entries and chooses the winners and features those photos on their website and social media giving these photographers and adventurers global exposure.
+It encourages its community to go out and use the camera, shoot something amazing and share their unedited shots with them to get a chance to win cash rewards, free gear and exposure.
+Its creative team then picks the best entries and chooses the winners and features those photos on their website and social media giving these photographers and adventurers global exposure.